PART-TIME | WINNIPEG LOCATIONS ADVMP-PG Advanced Manufacturing

 • Classes will be held in the evenings

-• Program includes a Work Integrated Learning component
+• Program includes a work-integrated learning component (industry project)

 Description

 In Manitoba and across Canada, manufacturers are feeling the effects of Industry 4.0 and the need to adapt to the various digital technologies fueling its advance.
-In this Post-Graduate Diploma in Advanced Manufacturing, you will have the opportunity to develop the skills and competencies to use advanced and emerging technologies to improve and create products or processes in manufacturing.
-The course work and applied learning activities will allow you to be part of the manufacturing teams of the future that harness technologies including Mechatronics, Artificial intelligence, Robotics, Composites, and other innovative technologies.
-An industry project will provide you with an authentic, work integrated learning experience with an industry partner.
+In the Advanced Manufacturing post-graduate diploma program, you will have the opportunity to develop the skills and competencies to use advanced and emerging technologies to improve and create products or processes in manufacturing.
+The course work and applied learning activities will allow you to be part of the manufacturing teams of the future that harness technologies including Mechatronics, Artificial intelligence, Robotics, Composites and other innovative technologies.
+An industry project will provide you with an authentic, work-integrated learning experience with an industry partner.

 Course Delivery Methods

 The courses in this program will be delivered online, in-person and/or in a blended format.
-The courses may be taken in any order except for the industry project.
+The courses may be taken in any order except for the last industry project course.

-The Industry Project in Advanced Manufacturing provides 160 hours of Work Integrated Learning for the program.
-The industry project will be completed with an industry partner.
+The Industry Project in Mechatronics course provides 160 hours of work-integrated learning.
+This industry project will be completed with an industry partner.

 Admission Requirements